 The most striking room is the Long Hall.
 Formerly a ballroom, the hall was also used for banquets and receptions.
 At the far end of the hall, sits the king’s coronation chair.
 The throne of the queens is guarded by three, almost life-sized silver lions.

 On the ceiling is the Danish Coat of Arms, surrounded by the Order of the Elephant.
 In fact, with an elephant-lover in our midst, we couldn’t help by notice the elephant motif throughout the castle and its collections.
 The Order of the Elephant is Denmark’s highest honour and is now almost exclusively bestowed on royalty and heads of state.

-We ended our tour in the vault of the Crown Jewels, where the most stunning display was Christian IV’s jeweled crown.
-However the other pieces on display were also impressive.
-Judging by the crowds, the vault is certainly the most popular tourist attraction at the castle.
+We ended our tour in the vault of the Crown Jewels, where the most stunning display was Christian IV’s jewelled crown.
+However, the other pieces on display were also impressive.
+Judging by the crowds, the vault is undoubtedly the most popular tourist attraction at the castle.